IncredibleProgress/sweetheart.py/README.md

 ## Introduction

-Since Ubuntu 20.04 can be installed as usual softwares within windows 10, it provides an incredible way for any organization to develop, administrate, deploy webapps on its own local network and giving high capabilities of integration with the already existing tools.
+Since Ubuntu 20.04 can be installed as usual softwares within windows 10, it provides an incredible way for any organization to develop, administrate, deploy powerfull webapps on its own local network and giving high capabilities of integration with already existing tools.
+Sweetheart will propose a simple and efficient approach to do it leading you to the best coding practices.

 ### sweetheart provides highest quality components and aims to be adopted by newbies: